Sidi Boulaalam

 Sidi Boulaalam (سيدي بولعلام) is a small town and rural commune in Essaouira Province, Marrakesh-Safi, Morocco.
 It is about 145 km southwest of Casablanca, north of Route 207 (the Essaouira-Marrakesh road), along Route 2202 between Sidi Aissa Regragui to the northwest and Route 2200 to Tafetachte.

 At the time of the 2014 census, the commune had a total population of 8,142 people living in 1,561 households.
 This was up from the 2004 census of 7,880 people in 1,310 households.

 The climate in Sidi Boulaalam is semi-arid, with cooler winters than the coast, freezing occurring in the winter, but it is warmer than the coast in summer.
 The Köppen-Geiger climate classification is BSk.
 The average total annual rainfall is only 327 mm, with most of it occurring in the winter, and almost no precipitation in July and August.

-Fifteen people were killed and many more injured there during a stampede for food in November 2017.
+Fifteen people were killed and many more injured there during a crowd crush for food in November 2017.